albertyw/localtimezone/README.md

 ok      github.com/albertyw/localtimezone/v3    7.312s
 ```

+Lookups take ~6-30 microseconds depending on location complexity; client initialization takes ~14ms.

-## Problems
+## Limitations

-- Shapefile is simplified using a lossy method so it may be innacurate along the borders
+- Shapefile uses simplified geometries (Visvalingam simplification with ~89m threshold) that may have reduced accuracy near borders
+- Points in international waters or disputed territories return the nearest timezone

 ## Updating data

-Get the most current timezone release version at https://github.com/evansiroky/timezone-boundary-builder/tags
+To update to the latest timezone data:

 ```bash
 make generate
 ```

+The data comes from [timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder).
+Check the releases page for the latest version.

 ## Licenses